ScienceArtMagic/DELVE/README.md

 <!-- This section is meant to convey recommendations with respect to the bias, risk, and technical limitations. -->

-Don't be a douche (generally good advice anyway).
+Hopefully the model won't be a douche...
+It is trained on the internet though, so...

 ## Training Details